VINJROM/liri-bot/README.md

 *** Description ***
 Liri-Bot is a Node-device that lets users search song, movie, and concert data using Spotify, OMDB, and BandsInTown APIs.

+*** How it Works ***
+Users type "spotify-this" to retrieve song info, "movie-this" for movie data, and "concert-this" for an artist's upcoming shows.

 *** Motivation ***
 This application is part of the University of Minnesota's Web Application Development program in which students can utilize their API retrieval abilities using Node AXIOS.